A lot or a little?

 Is it any good?

-Chris Crutcher is mad as, well, heck, and he's not going to take it anymore.
-All of his previous books have been the target of censorship efforts, and here he is taking on would-be banners directly, in a book in which they will find no bad language or sex acts or violence, but has content designed to be objectionable to them anyway.
-The whole book is Crutcher's way of saying, "Come and get me."
+In real life, Chris Crutcher's books have been the target of censorship efforts, and here he takes on would-be book-banners directly by writing a book in which they will find no bad language, sex acts, or violence, but the content is designed to be objectionable to them anyway.

 Talk to your kids about ...

 Families can talk about censorship in The Sledding Hill.
 Is it ever right to ban a book?
 Should there be any restrictions on what children read?